seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             enabled/disabled by the manager."
         ::= { cSecConEntry 9 }

+    cSecConRemoteKeyReference  OBJECT-TYPE
+        SYNTAX      OCTET STRING (SIZE(0..255))
+        MAX-ACCESS  read-create
+        STATUS      current
+        DESCRIPTION
+            "Administrative string that references remote key material associated with the Secure Connection (i.e., the remote key material used by the peer to establish the Secure Connection.
+This column references an entry (via table index value) in cRemoteKeyMaterialTable (CC-KEY-MANAGEMENT-MIB).

+            If there is no appropriate value to populate with, this column would be populated with an empty string, ''"
+        ::= {cSecConEntry 10}

     -- *****************************************************************
     -- Module Conformance Information
     -- *****************************************************************

     cSecureConnectionCompliances  OBJECT IDENTIFIER
         ::= { cSecureConnectionConformance 1}

     cSecureConnectionGroups  OBJECT IDENTIFIER
         ::= { cSecureConnectionConformance 2}